mmore500/tag-olympics-writeup/review/reviewer-3.md

 +We do not fully explore the possibilities introduced by alternate tag-matching representations in this work, so a detailed and rigorous understanding of this topic remains an avenue for future research.
 ```

-We added an aside in the Metrics section to note other possible tag representations and refer interested readers to this new section in the supplement for more detail.

 > The introduction to the metrics would benefit from some concrete examples, and I think more examples in general would help engage readers who are less familiar with tag systems.